magneticio/vamp.io/content/run-a-canary-release.md

     identifier: run a canary release
     weight: 20
 ---

+## Overview

-In the [previous tutorial we deployed our app sava 1.0](/deploy/).
+In the [previous tutorial we deployed our app sava 1.0](/deploy-your-first-blueprint/).
 If you haven't walked through that part already, please do so before continuing.

 Now let's say we have a new version of this great application that we want to canary release into production.
 We have it containerised as `magneticio/sava:1.1.0` and are ready to go.

 ### In this tutorial we will:

-* prepare our blueprint
+1. Prepare our blueprint
-* deploy the new version of our application next to the old one
+2. Deploy the new version of our application next to the old one
-* Use conditions to target specific groups
+3. Use conditions to target specific groups
-* Learn a bit more about conditions
+4. Learn a bit more about conditions

+## In depth

-## Prepare our blueprint
+### Step 1: Prepare our blueprint

 Vamp allows you to do canary releases using blueprints.
 Take a look at the YAML example below.
 It is quite similar to the blueprint we initially used to deploy sava 1.0.0.
 However, there are two big differences.